sayar/talks/ecse321/tutorial7/game_programming_tutorial.md

 2. The resource manager prevents duplicate resources from being loaded from the file system and taking up unnecessary memory.
 You will often reuse the same image/texture so loading it again each time will reduce your performance.
 3. The resource manager can handle resources that are dependent on each other.
 4. The resource manager might do some type of reference counting and unload resources from memory when they are no longer used or needed.
+5. The resource manager takes care of loading from files in the background.

 ## Animation and Sprites